sam-kenney/python-template/README.md

 ### LICENSE.md
 This is a generic License that I provide with each of my personal projects.
 Read more about licenses [here](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository)

+### Makefile
+This is a set of scripts used to build, test, and deploy a python library to Pypi.